microsoft/code-with-engineering-playbook/continuous-integration/readme.md

 &#9745; The build should include all steps required to setup an environment for use.
 This means the build should automate pulling database schemas from the scm repository and applying it to the target environment.
 This also includes automating the steps to seed that environment with the necessary test data required to run isolated end-to-end automated tests.

 &#9745; A single command should have the capability of building the system.
-This is true for builds running on a CI server or on a developers local machine.
+This is also true for builds running on a CI server or on a developers local machine.

 &#9745; It's essential to have a master build that's runnable through standalone scripts and not dependent on a particular IDE.
 Build manifests should run locally for developers through their IDE of choice and should promote the flexibility to run within a CI server.
 As an example, dockerizing your build process offers this level of flexibility as VSCode and IntelliJ supports [docker plugin](https://code.visualstudio.com/docs/containers/overview) extensions.